Michigan: Pain and Symptom Management for Nurses

 1. What is Michigan’s Good Samaritan Law?
 Do you feel this is beneficial?

 2. What is the daily supply limit of an opioid when a patient is being treated for acute pain?
-Is this helpful in helping to further exacerbate the opioid crisis?
+Is this helpful in helping to exacerbate the opioid crisis further?
 In what instances would this be problematic?

 Federal and Michigan Laws on Opioid Prescribing and Use

 In response, the federal government implemented an initiative to combat the issue with improved education, guidelines, and treatment management.
-In October of 2018, the Substance Use Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act, a 660-page bill was signed into law.
+In October 2018, the Substance Use Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act, a 660-page bill, was signed into law.

-Prescription-drug monitoring program and the use of electronic prescribing for Schedule II and III medications is supported by the Federal government and allows individual states to have primary control over authorization and enforcement.
+The federal government supports prescription-drug monitoring programs and electronic prescribing for Schedule II and III medications, allowing individual states to have primary control over authorization and enforcement.
 The following are the regulatory practices specific to Michigan (10,11).

 Drug Classification and Schedule in Michigan

-Under the Public Health Code, Act 368, state and federal agencies monitor certain drugs based on their risk of addiction, dependance, and abuse characteristics.
-These controlled substances are categorized based on a system of Schedules I through V. There are three criteria that determines the drugs category: acceptable medical use, potential for abuse, and the predictive value of dependance if it is abused (14).
+Under the Public Health Code, Act 368, state and federal agencies monitor certain drugs based on their risk of addiction, dependence, and abuse characteristics.
+These controlled substances are categorized based on a system of Schedules I through V. There are three criteria that determine the drug category: acceptable medical use, the potential for abuse, and the predictive value of dependence if it is abused (14).
 The schedules are as follows:

 Schedule I drugs are considered to have no appropriate medical use and have an extremely high potential for abuse.
 Examples of Schedule I drugs include: